 Mineral wools are also used as cores but are slightly denser and heavier (polyethylene = ~0.88 – 0.94g/cm3; mineral wool = ~1.00 – 1.3g/cm3) which can add to weight significantly.

-Aluminium composite panels are most often used as both internal and external cladding for buildings but are also used in signage, machine coverings, false ceilings, partitions and container.
+Aluminium composite panels are most often used as both internal and external awning for buildings but are also used in signage, machine coverings, false ceilings, partitions and container.

 Advantages of aluminium composite panels